PHP Arrow Functions: Understanding “fn” Syntax

-They are useful in short logic if you filter numbers or square values.
-Or even add constants using fn($n) => $n + 2
+Arrow functions help with simple tasks.
+You can filter numbers or square values.
+Also, you can add constants by using fn($n) => $n + 2 inside array functions.

 PHP arrow functions give you a shorter way to write simple or repeated functions.
 You can store them in a variable and call them through that variable.